Comparing Enhanced Clusters with Basic Clusters

 Depending on the enhanced features you select for an enhanced cluster, some features are supported differently in enhanced clusters when compared to basic clusters:

-• Cluster add-ons: In an enhanced cluster, you can use Container Engine for Kubernetes to manage both essential add-ons and a growing portfolio of optional add-ons.
+- Cluster add-ons: In an enhanced cluster, you can use Kubernetes Engine to manage both essential add-ons and a growing portfolio of optional add-ons.
 You can enable or disable specific add-ons, select add-on versions, opt into and out of automatic updates by Oracle, and manage add-on specific customizations.
 See Configuring Cluster Add-ons.

-In addition, you can contact us to request an increase to the number of enhanced clusters you can create in a region (see Container Engine for Kubernetes Limits).
+In addition, you can contact us to request an increase to the number of enhanced clusters you can create in a region (see Kubernetes Engine Limits).

 Notable features not supported by enhanced clusters